BiizoNinja/shrek-bot/BUILDING.md

 ```

 After this the bot should be online.
 If you have any problems feel free to ask in our [discord server](https://discord.gg/V9DHGNtuUe).
+Or if you do not want to do all this, we recommend inviting the [public version](https://dsc.gg/shrekbot).